Fernando-GMzr/HIV_mutations/Documentation.md

 * Add other possibilities of input formats.
-* Configure HLA-related conditions to process mutation detection.
+* Add options of detection in mutations related do HLA.
-* Adding specific classifiers according to mutations and proteins
+* Adding more classifiers
 * Add graphical output of calculated statistics